simarbhatt/Portfolio_Projects/Bellabeat_CaseStudy/README.md

 **INSIGHTS GENERATED**

 1. **97% users used the Fitbit Smart Device for more than 2 weeks**.
 Upon breakout, about 57% users were consistent with the Fitbit use for more than 4 weeks.
-2. On the whole, **~65% users met the CDC metric of atleast 150 PA Mintes/week** or 20 minutes per day.
+2. On the whole, **~65% users met the CDC metric of atleast 150 PA Minutes/week** or 20 minutes per day.
 Out of that, approximately **54% users were physically very active** and they overachieved the CDC recommended metric by spending > 30min per day on physical activities.
-However, approximately **35% users were physically inactive** and did not meet the physical activitiy metric.
+However, approximately **35% users were physically inactive** and did not meet the physical activity metric.
 3. Approximately **25% users met the 10000 daily average steps mark**, but only 9% users walked more than 12000 steps on average every day and hence were considered to be very active.
 However, there were still many users who did not reach 10000 steps/day. **57% of the users were moderately active** by walking > 7500 steps everyday and **~21% of the users were completely inactive**, taking less than 5000 steps.

 ### 4. Calories

-User grouping based on calories burned was difficult without additionaly information on user's height, weight, health goals and other details.
-Additonally, **calories are burned even during sleep/resting.** According to a [healthline](https://www.healthline.com/health/calories-burned-sleeping#Determining-how-many-calories-you-burn) article, average person of 56 kg, burns 38 calories per hour sleeping.
+User grouping based on calories burned was difficult without additional information on user's height, weight, health goals and other details.
+Additionally, **calories are burned even during sleep/resting.** According to a [healthline](https://www.healthline.com/health/calories-burned-sleeping#Determining-how-many-calories-you-burn) article, average person of 56 kg, burns 38 calories per hour sleeping.
 Therefore, minimum calories spent by an average user per day (24 hours) would be atleast be approximately 24 x 38 = 912 calories.

 ### 5. Sleep